-UWEC's Student Health Service offers immunizations (IG, tetanus, Hepatitis B, etc.) and health education on international travel.
+UW-Eau Claire's Student Health Services offers some immunizations (IG, tetanus, Hepatitis A and B, etc.) and health education on international travel.
+They can also provide prescriptions for vaccines or medication they don't have on campus, such as Typhoid or malaria medication.
 Tel.
-(715)-836-5360.
+(715) 836-5360.

-Your U.S. health insurance may cover the cost of immunizations.
-If your immunizations are not covered by your health insurance and you receive financial aid, you may want to meet with a financial aid advisor to inquire if these can be added to your financial aid budget.
+Your health insurance may cover the cost of immunizations.
+If your immunizations are not covered by your health insurance and you receive financial aid, you may want to meet with the Financial Aid Office to inquire if these can be added to your financial aid budget.